 The standard requirement for the majority of University of Wolverhampton undergraduate programmes (NQF 06 and above) is IELTS 6.0 with a minimum of 5.5 in each area or equivalent qualifications.
 Some courses require a higher level of English, please check individual course requirements to confirm the English Language requirement.

 For courses below degree level (below NQF 06) a satisfactory UKVI Secure English Language Test (SELT) will be required where Tier 4 sponsorship is needed.

 All overseas applicants are required to provide a satisfactory personal statement as part of the application process.
 Please see our personal statement section for support and guidance.

 All overseas applicants are required to pay a £3,000 deposit (unless stated otherwise) or provide a satisfactory Financial Guarantee from your Embassy / Sponsor.

 Please see the Fees and costs section for further information.

 Where previous study has taken place in the UK we will normally request evidence of your UK visa history and in some cases we may need your written consent to conduct a UKVI Immigration History check.
-This is so we can be sure you meet the academic progression and credibility requriements set by UKVI under their Tier 4 rules and regulations.
+This is so we can be sure you meet the academic progression and credibility requriements set by UKVI under their Student Route rules and regulations.